-Once the calibration board settings have been set, you can start recording calibration frames.
-A live preview of both cameras is displayed in the 'camera preview' area.
-The camera resolution during calibration is set to the maximum valid image size for the currently active image format and acquisition settings.
+Unless the calibration region has been constrained as outlined above, the camera resolution during calibration is set to the maximum valid image size for the currently active image format and acquisition settings.
 Make sure that the calibration board is fully visible in both camera images and then press the 'capture single frame' button in the control section.
 Repeat this process several times while moving either the camera or the calibration board.

-The calibration board must be recorded at several different positions and orientations.
-You should also vary the distance of the board to the cameras and make sure that you cover most of the cameras' field of view.
+The calibration board must be recorded at multiple different positions and orientations.
+You should also vary the distance of the board and make sure that you cover most of the field of view.
 When recording the calibration frames, it is important that both cameras are synchronized.